The discussion here is direct and to the point. Please understand it's the intent of the Author to get your attention to help you.

 Step 6: The difference between the generator levels in step 3 and 5 is your site noise, or site receiver degradation in the from of desense.
 O would be great; typical is 4 dB.

-NOTE: Some telecomm Technicians also call this "dynamic sensitivity" by subtracting the (laboratory) spec sensitivity from the figure you found in step 5.
+NOTE: Some telecomm Technicians also call this "dynamic sensitivity" by subtracting the (laboratory) spec sensitivity from the dynamic sensitivity you find in this measurement.

 Test # 2: REPEATER DESENSE